DavesCodeMusings/unifi-opnsense/docs/index.md

 ## Setup Details
 [IoT VLAN](iot.md) -- The first challenge I ran into was creating a separate network for Internet of Things (IoT) devices when my firewall only has two physical ethernet ports.
 The short answer is VLANs.
 For the details, see the guide.

-[Firewall Rules](firewall.md) -- For a little insight into how I decided which devices should go where and how to control access via OPNSense, I've created this explanation of the process and the resulting rules.
+[Firewall Rules](firewall.md) -- For a little insight into how I decided which devices should go on which VLAN and how to control access via OPNSense, I've created this explanation of the process and the resulting firewall rules.